 On July 1, in the 96th Congress, Rep. Robert Matsui (D-Sacramento) introduces a bill (H.R.
 7711) to make the state-designated lower American River a national wild & scenic river and to authorize acquisitions in the American River Parkway.
 Opponents such as Rep. Norman Shumway (R-Stockton) seek to guarantee that the Folsom-South Canal upstream can function as conceived in Reclamation's 1965 Auburn Folsom-South Unit authorization, with large volumes of the lower American River being diverted south upstream of the lower American River, projects effectively enjoined in NRDC v.
 Stamm.
 By December, U.S. Senator S.I.
 Hayakawa (R-CA) announces his opposition to federal designation of the lower American River.
 Matsui's federal bill is later combined with an Omnibus Wild Rivers Bill (H.R.
 8096-Burton), which does not become law, in part because of Senator Hayakawa's opposition.

-On July 18, California Governor Edmund G. "Jerry" Brown Jr. (D-CA) petitions Secretary of the Interior Cecil Andrus to include nearly all of the California's state-designated north-coast and lower American wild & scenic rivers into the national wild and scenic rivers system under §2(a)(ii) of the federal act (16 U.S.C.
+On July 18, California Governor Edmund G. "Jerry" Brown Jr. (D-CA) petitions Secretary of the Interior Cecil Andrus to include nearly all of the California's statedesignated north-coast and lower American wild & scenic rivers into the national wild and scenic rivers system under §2(a)(ii) of the federal act (16 U.S.C.
 1273(a)(ii)).
 In an effort to defuse environmental opposition to SB-200 (Ayala D-Chino), Brown signed the petition on the same evening that he signed SB-200 into law on statewide television.
 SB-200 would have directed the Department of Water Resources to construct the Peripheral Canal around the California Delta.
-It also would have authorized the Mid-Valley Canal to bring non-SWP Delta water to many areas served by the Friant Unit of the CVP and, additionally, the Glenn or Colusa or the Sites Reservoirs on the west side of the Sacramento Valley (among other water projects and programs).
+It also would have authorized the Mid-Valley Canal to bring non-SWP Delta water to many areas served by the Friant Unit of the CVP and, additionally, would have authorized the Glenn, Colusa, or the Sites Reservoirs on the west side of the Sacramento Valley (among other water projects and programs).
 Both the petition and SB-200 proved controversial.
-Lawsuits in state and federal courts were filed seeking to revoke the Brown petition or a prevent a Secretarial acceptance decision.
+Lawsuits in state and federal courts were filed seeking to revoke the Brown petition or prevent a Secretarial acceptance decision.
 SB-§200 would become subject to a referendum vote two years later.

-The Federal Bureau of Outdoor Recreation and the California Department of Water Resources begin an intense effort to finish a federal Environmental Impact Statement (EIS) to support a decision by what would become the outgoing Secretary of the Interior.
+The Federal Bureau of Outdoor Recreation and the California Department of Water Resources begin an intense effort to complete a federal Environmental Impact Statement (EIS) to support Secretarial §2(a)(ii) acceptance of the California governor's request by what soon become outgoing Secretary of the Interior Cecil Andrus.